AleDeP10/TodoList/todolist-fe-nextjs/README.md

 ## 🧩 Features

-    • 🌍 Language toggle (IT / EN)
+- 🌍 Language toggle (IT / EN)
-    • 🎨 Theme switcher (light / dark / custom)
+- 🎨 Theme switcher (light / dark / custom)
-    • 📁 Navigation with dropdowns for Features and About
+- 📁 Navigation with dropdowns for Features and About
-    • 👥 User management with filtering, validation, and confirmation modals
+- 👥 User management with filtering, validation, and confirmation modals
-    • ✅ Task management adds status progression and assignments
+- ✅ Task management adds status progression and assignments
-    • 🔔 Toast notifications and loading spinner for visual feedback
+- 🔔 Toast notifications and loading spinner for visual feedback
+- ⏸️ Task status management:
+  - Supports four states: TODO, IN PROGRESS, PAUSED, DONE
+  - Automatic transition to PAUSED when assignee becomes BLOCKED
+  - Manual override available via modal
+  - Validation prevents IN PROGRESS if assignee is BLOCKED

 ## 🛠 Tech Stack